periodic table header image

 The early periodic table

-The modern periodic table is of great value to scientists.
-The elements are arranged according to their atomic number and placed into groups according to their chemical properties.
-This enables scientists to predict and work out how elements will react and behave even if they have never seen or used these elements before.
-However it took many years to arrive at this version of the periodic table and early periodic tables were very different to the one we are familiar with today.
+The modern version of the periodic table is of great value to scientists.
+In the modern periodic table the elements are arranged according to their atomic number and arranged in vertical columns or groups according to the number of electrons present in their outer electron shells and on their chemical properties and reactions.
+This enables scientists to predict and work out how any one element will react and behave even if they have never seen or used this element before.
+However it took many years to arrive at this version of the periodic table and early versions of the periodic table were very different to the one you are familiar with today.

 Trying to build an early periodic table was like trying to build a giant jigsaw puzzle without a picture.